The whole process was top notch! I used Safelite in past and was disappointed....never again...you have my business.

 Whatever the reason, a broken windshield generally requires either repair to fix a windshield crack or chip, or the replacement of the entire windshield.
 Sometimes it's easy to figure out if your windshield can be repaired or if it needs to be replaced.
 (Other times, it's harder, but we can help.
 Check out "Auto Glass: Repair, Replace?" for additional information.)

-First, let's talk about what these terms mean.
+First, let's talk about what the terms "windshield repair" and "windshield replacement" mean.
 Most of us say that we need to get our windshield repaired, but what we really mean is that we need to get the damage removed from our windshield.
 You can accomplish this in one of two ways.

 A windshield repair is a process through which the windshield already in your car remains in your car and the damage is corrected.
 A windshield replacement requires the removal of the damaged windshield and its replacement with a new windshield.